didi/gendry/builder/README.md

 if condition value is a slice, it should be converted to a string with comma separated automatically.

+`DynQuery` base on text/template, so can get more help from [doc](https://golang.org/pkg/text/template/).

 #### `BuildDelete`

 sign: `BuildDelete(table string, where map[string]interface{}) (string, []interface{}, error)`